thoni56/c-xrefactory/src/NOTES.md

 because of such definitions on Darwin which where not in the "pre-programmed" ones.

-TODO?: And this is more general and should possibly completely replace the "programmed" ones in `options.c`?
+TODO?: As this is a more general approach it should possibly completely replace the "programmed" ones in `options.c`?

 #### Include paths